gabriellegao/machine-learning-zoomcamp/02-regression/README.md

 \end{bmatrix}
 $

-### Mode Tuning
+### Tuning Model
 Find the best regularization parameter (small decimal) by applying it into validation dataset.

-### Use Model
+### Using Model
 After finding the best model and regularization parameter, we train the model again using training dataset and validation dataset, and calculate predicted values and RMSE using test dataset.
 ### Notebook
 [Car Price Model Notebook](car_price.ipynb)

 ## Additional Notes
 ### Pandas Series
-Series is similar to list, but it has some features that list doesn't have
+Series is similar to list, but it has some features that list doesn't have.
+- Types: Series can be a row or a column.
 - Index: output of series is composed by pairs of inex and value, one-to-one match.
-- Vector: output of series is vertically aligned, containing two elements - index and values.
+- Vector: output of series can be vertically aligned, containing two elements - index and values.
 - Element-wise operations: supports `.sum()`, `.count()`, `mean()`.

 ```python